lavollmer/website-dropdown-intro/README.md

 # Intro section with dropdown navigation solution

 This project was aimed at learning about introductory website layout and dropdown menus.
-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents